BEST LAKES IN THE DOLOMITES TO VISIT

 It is probably the least famous, though the most unique.
 After hiking to the lake myself, I can see why more people do not come – and the only reason can be that the hike isn’t the easiest.

-In summertime, the lake is known for being crowded.
-Given its small size, you should hike there early in the morning (or choose the difficult hike, which I actually don’t recommend as there will not be many people around.
-In this case, start your hike from the parking spot with the abandoned hotel near the major hiking path – Passo Tre Croci).
-Whichever hike you opt for, good walking/hiking boots are essential and walking sticks can be useful, too.
+Or choose the difficult hike, which I actually don’t recommend as there will not be many people around.
+In this case, start your hike from the parking spot with the abandoned hotel near the major hiking path – Passo Tre Croci.
+Whichever hike you opt for, good walking/hiking boots are essential, and walking sticks can be useful, too.

 Looking at it reminds me how badly I want to explore more Canadian lakes.